IntelLabs/nlp-architect/doc/source/core_overview.rst

 Overview
 ========

-The Intel® NLP AI-lab core consists of a set of NLP libraries that can be used as building blocks for language understanding.
+NLP Architect core consists of a set of NLP libraries that can be used as building blocks for language understanding.
 These libraries are built with modularity in mind, so that they can be utilized much like you would used spacy_ or nltk_.